Dr Verena Krebs

-In my capacity as a professor for medieval history at Bochum, Germany, I have taught seminars and courses on the Global Middle Ages, the History of the Black Death in Afro-Eurasia in the 1300s, various aspects of North-East African History (1100—1550), the great 14th-century traveler Ibn Battuta as well as trade between the between the Indian Ocean and the Mediterranean in the Middle Ages.
+In my capacity as a professor for medieval history at Bochum, Germany, I regularly teach seminars and courses on the Global Middle Ages, the History of the Black Death in Afro-Eurasia in the 1300s, various aspects of North-East African History (1100—1550), the great 14th-century traveler Ibn Battuta as well as trade between the between the Indian Ocean and the Mediterranean in the Middle Ages.

-- W1 / Junior Professor, History Department, Ruhr-University Bochum (non-tenure track) “Medieval Cultural Realms and their Entanglements”
+- W1 / Junior Professor, “Medieval Cultural Realms and their Entanglements, History Department, Ruhr-University Bochum, Germany

 since Oct 2019

-- Assistant Executive Director, Centre for Mediterranean Studies (ZMS), Ruhr-University Bochum
+- Assistant Executive Director, Centre for Mediterranean Studies (ZMS), Ruhr-University Bochum, Germany

 Oct 2014—Sept 2017